Swoffa/SublimeKickAssemblerC64/README.md

 ===========================
 Sublime Package for C64 development with Kick Assembler, contains language configuration/syntax coloring, build system and some snippets.
 Support for OSX, Windows and Linux.
-Requires Sublime Text, version 2 or 3 is supported.
+Requires Sublime Text, version 3 is supported.

 Installation, OSX
 -----------------